-To establish if planning permission is required we strongly recommend that you read the information on our pages Do I Need Planning Permission, which provides details of permitted development, before contacting us.
-Further information can be found on the Scottish Government pages
+To find out if you need planning permission we recommend that you read the information on our pages Do I Need Planning Permission.
+This provides details of the type of work that is permitted.
+Extra advice is available on the Scottish Government pages

-New legislation now enables some householders to develop their homes without the need for planning permission.
-Projects such as extensions, porches, sheds, garages, decking, fences and access ramps are included in the changes.
+You can carry out some development without the need for planning permission.
+For example, you may be able to build extensions, porches, sheds, garages, decking, fences and access ramps.
 There will still be certain restrictions relating to conservation areas and listed buildings.
-Although planning permission may not be required, there may be a requirement for a Building Warrant.
+Even if planning permission is not required, there may be a need for a Building Warrant.

 Economy, Planning and Employability Services